nevinbuilds/bruniai-action/docs/getting-started.md

 # Getting Started

-This guide will help you set up and start using the Visual Regression Testing tool locally using python.
+This guide will help you set up and start using the Visual Regression Testing tool locally using Python.

 ## Prerequisites